Instagram can be a powerful sales and marketing tool for your business if you’re ready to use Instagram for business.

 If you don’t know how to make these ads, here’s a brief overview.

-1. Choose an objective for your ad.
-The main types are Awareness, Consideration and Conversion.
+- Choose an objective for your ad.
+The main types are Awareness, Consideration, and Conversion.
 If you’re planning on creating shoppable ads, “Conversions” is the way to go.

-4. Define your target audience.
-You can do this by selecting demographics, interests, behaviors and connections.
-Or, you can create a custom audience based on your current followers, email subscribers, website visitors or other list you already have.
+- Define your target audience.
+You can do this by selecting demographics, interests, behaviors, and connections.
+You can also create a custom audience based on your current followers, email subscribers, website visitors, or other members of your existing list.

 Creating Ads For Your Stories